keystonejs/keystone/docs/quick-start/README.md

 	</code>
 </pre>

-The [Admin UI Tutorial](../tutorials/admin-ui.md) will walk you through the functionality provided by the Admin UI.

-Both your application and the admin UI are being powered by a GraphQL API.
+Both your application and the admin UI are powered by a GraphQL API.
-Keystone provides a web interface for this API at
+KeystoneJS provides a web interface for this API at

 <pre>
 	<code>